posl/iArch/documentation.md

 ## Testing Support

 <div markdown="1" class="note">
-There is [a known issue](http://posl.github.io/iArch/documentation/#known-issues) in Java8 that may prevent execution of Testing Support.
+There is [a known issue](http://posl.github.io/iArch/documentation/#known-issues) in Java8 environment that may prevent execution of Testing Support.
 </div>

 iArch also provides an easy way to test uncertainty-involving code.